 Because your body has to go through a complex process of converting triglycerides to energy and then burning it, you can't target a specific area for loss.
 Although crunches help build muscle, they don't burn a lot of calories.
 It's nearly impossible to lose weight or belly fat using crunches alone.

 This doesn't mean you should banish all abdominal exercises from your fat loss plan — when you do drop belly fat, you'll reveal strong, taut muscles.
-To lose the bulk of your weight, though, participate in cardiovascular exercise such as jogging or hiking, as well as total-body strength-training.
+To lose the bulk of your weight, though, participate in cardiovascular exercise exercises to lose belly fat for men and women such as jogging or hiking, as well as total-body strength-training.

 The cardio helps you burn extra calories and convert fat into fuel.
 The strength-training builds muscle, which burns more calories when your body is at rest than fat tissue.